 Bladder Cancer

-Once you notice symptoms during a self-check or as part of a routine examination, your doctor may use the following tests to look for bladder cancer, including a physical exam, an internal exam, a urine lab test, a biopsy, a cystoscopy or fluorescence cystoscopy.
+If bladder cancer is suspected, the care team may use a variety of tests to look for the disease, including a physical exam, an internal exam, a urine lab test, a biopsy, a cystoscopy or fluorescence cystoscopy.

 At City of Hope, bladder cancer clinicians and researchers collaborate extensively to develop and evaluate new therapies for better survival and quality-of-life outcomes.